lingvanex-mt/php-api-translator/README.md

 # Installation
-You can install the library with PyPI using pip:
+You can install the library using this command:

 ```
-$command = 'pip install lingvanex'
+composer require lingvanex/php-translator-api
 ```

 # Requirements
-* PHP version >= 3.8
+* PHP version >= 8.2

 # Getting the list of languages